amsehili/auditok/doc/examples.rst

 From the microphone
 ===================

-If the first argument is `None`, :func:`load` will try to read data from the microphone.
-Audio parameters, as well as the `max_read` parameter are mandatory:
+If the first argument is `None`, :func:`load` will attempt to read data from the microphone.
+In this case, audio parameters, along with the `max_read` parameter, are required.

 .. code:: python